yesiamrocks/cssanimation.io/README.md

 <script src="https://cdn.jsdelivr.net/npm/cssanimationio@latest/dist/ca-letteranimation.js"></script>
 ```

-⚠️ Note: If you're already importing the library in your JavaScript using: `import 'cssanimationio';` you can skip Step 1, as the animation script is already included in your build.
+>_Note: If you're already importing the library in your JavaScript using: `import 'cssanimationio';` you can skip Step 1, as the animation script is already included in your build._

 #### Step 2.
 Add Animation classes to Your HTML